timlegrand/giterm/README.rst

 Contribute
 ==========

-See the `CONTRIBUTING.md file`_ for how to help out.
+See the `CONTRIBUTING file`_ for how to help out.

 Many thanks for your support!

 .. _LICENSE file: ./LICENSE
-.. _CONTRIBUTING.md file: ./CONTRIBUTING.md
+.. _CONTRIBUTING file: ./CONTRIBUTING.rst